adbasner/RecycleHack/README.md

 Solution 5: A learn more drop down was added to the navbar.

 ## Other Comments
 The syling was down using bootstrap 4.
-There is still a lot to be desired, but design wasn't a priority.
+There is a lot to be desired, but design wasn't a priority.

 The add item function is not restricted by a log in or admin, so anyone visiting the page could add something.
-If this was a live app, that would be absolutely terrible.
+If this was a live production app, that would be absolutely terrible.

 There are currently no:
 * Tests
 * Validations
 * Authorizations or authentications
-* Way to edit or delete items (not part of the challenge but could be done with rest routes)
+* Ways to edit or delete items (not part of the challenge but could be done with rest routes)

 I currently do not plan on adding any of these features and as of now, the project will not be updated.